oSharpey/cyber-obsidian/year-1/OSCC/persistence.md

 	- Memory hardware routes accesses to these special memory addresses to devices

 ## Polling
-- Polling status to see if device is ready - suspends cpu - wastes cpu cycles
+- Polling status to see if device is ready - suspends CPU - wastes CPU cycles

 ## Interrupts
 - Instead of polling, OS can put process to sleep and do a context switch to another process